Your 24-Point Checklist for Better Blog Posts

 12. Attribution.
 Whether you’ve referenced someone else’s ideas and statements or are using an image that is not yours, remember to give credit and link back to the source material.
 If it’s someone else’s image you’re using, you also have to make sure you have permission to use it.
+Before you add a photo to your post, know the copyright rules.
 My rule of thumb?
 If I can’t verify an image’s copyright status and I don’t have an opportunity to ask its creator, I find another visual.

 13. Categories and tags.
 Using blog post categories and tags can help visitors navigate your site’s different posts.
 On Beyond Bylines, we use categories to organize posts into broad subject matter or audience groupings.
 Our tags, on the other hand, are more specific.
 Avoid overloading your post with too many tags or categories, as search engines could penalize you if they think you’re gaming the system.

 14. Your final headline.
 Remember that headline you wrote in step four?
 Go back to it and see if it’s still relevant.
 If not, make edits or write a new one.